Board composition and succession policy

 8. Variation of the Board Composition and Succession Policy

-8.1 This policy will be reviewed by the Nomination and Governance Committee annually and at such other times as circumstances may require (e.g. a major corporate development or any unexpected resignation from the Board).
-This policy may only be amended, or its requirements varied, in relation to individual circumstances, with the approval of the Board.
+8.1 This policy will be reviewed by the Nomination and Governance Committee every three years and at such other times as circumstances may require.
+This policy may only be amended, or its requirements varied, with the approval of the Board.